MOCA Cleveland -- Curatorial Intern

 Please see instructions on how to apply at the bottom of this page.

-The curatorial intern will directly support MOCA’s Senior Curator, Andria Hickey, and Assistant Curator A. Will Brown, in the research and planning for these as well as a number of other forthcoming exhibitions.
+The curatorial intern will directly support moCa’s Curatorial department in the research and planning for these as well as a number of other forthcoming exhibitions.
 This may include researching and compiling bibliographies and readings for featured artists, creating formal artist and lender correspondence and documenting progress, creating installation timelines, and working with internal and external stakeholders on public art projects related to the exhibition.
 The Curatorial Intern may assist in planning and supporting artists who come to Cleveland for site-visits in preparation for their exhibition projects.
-Additionally, the Aleksandra Domanovic exhibition will have a catalogue; the curatorial intern will work with Hickey, Deputy Director Megan Lykins Reich, and Brown on the production of this catalogue; tasks may include image procurement and rights, copyediting, writing, design review, and assuring the production timeline is on track.
+Additionally, the Sondra Perry and Liu Wei exhibitions will each have a catalogue; the curatorial intern will work with Finn, Brown, and Deputy Director Megan Lykins Reich as well as moCa’s Creative Director, Tom Poole on the production of these catalogues; tasks may include image procurement and rights, copyediting, writing, design review, and assuring the production timeline is on track.
+The intern may assist with the management of any exhibitions that may travel to other museums or exhibition venues.

 BEFORE APPLYING, VERIFY YOU: